GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 [Unmanic](https://github.com/Unmanic/unmanic/tree/master) is magic...
 I am a big fan, and Unmanuc is comftorably the inspiration of this project.

 I would be using Unmanic today, instead of writing spagetti code, but Josh5 has [hardcoded the platform on an older version of FFmpeg](https://github.com/Unmanic/unmanic/blob/master/docker/Dockerfile#L82), doesn't currently support AV1, [has some complexities to build the container](https://github.com/Unmanic/unmanic/blob/master/docker/README.md) that make it dificult to code my own support, and doesn't seem to be keeping up on the repo or accepting PRs.

+# Why not Handbrake?

+Handbrake is awesome, but:

+- It's not distributed
+- It's 'watch folder' functionality doesn't do any file checking, sorting, or filtering to decide if it should actually process a file
+- Does not have the functionality for monitoring an existing media collection

 # How does Boilest work?